-Essentially, Blizzard is working on launching ray tracing compatibility with Shadowlands.
-This is great news, and because it was recently featured on the latest Nvidia GeForce update, it’s currently testable for those who have access to the World of Warcraft: Shadowlands beta.
+Essentially, Blizzard has managed to launch ray tracing compatibility with Shadowlands.
+This is great news, and because it was recently featured on the latest Nvidia GeForce update, it’s currently testable for those who have access to the World of Warcraft: Shadowlands.
 Reddit user Weeeboss shared the screenshots above, showcasing what ray tracing will look like at its highest setting.
 Nearly everything projects a shadow, allowing for a much more immersive lighting system.

 World of Warcraft: Shadowlands PS5 and controller support

 Blizzard has recently revealed that World of Warcraft: Shadowlands will be getting controller support which should allow for an expansive selection of gamepads.
 This could also mean that the game will eventually be coming to consoles.
 However, this is unconfirmed.